-&lt;sup>38 You may have run into this if you have ever implemented a circular array for a queue data structure.
-It is quite easy to accidently find yourself assigning to memory locations array[-1] or array[ARRAY\SIZE].
+38 You may have run into this if you have ever implemented a circular array for a queue data structure.
+It is quite easy to accidently find yourself assigning to memory locations array[-1] or array[ARRAY SIZE].

-- 2. Each interface function is given a unique number, in 0 to n 1. - 3.
-The kernel tracks a software interrupt vector (or trap table) storing the addresses of these n functions. - 4.
+- 1. The programmer of the resource manager writes code that is assumed to execute in kernel mode. - 2.
+Each interface function is given a unique number, in 0 to n-1. - 3.
+The kernel tracks a software interrupt vector (or $trap\ table$) storing the addresses of these n functions. - 4.
 When the user wants to call one of these functions, instead of calling a function as per normal, instead, the arguments are placed in the correct location, and then a request is made for a software interrupt with the corresponding number.